Home Is Where The Heart Is-Meanings And Insights.

-It is the conceptual pillar on which our Sweet crib community is built, And as mentioned, its use is quite frequent.
+It's the conceptual pillar on which our Sweet crib community is built, and as mentioned, its use is quite frequent.

-But beyond the intuitive perception of the average person as to the Concept's definition and nature, we believe that it contains much more than it seems at first and superficial glance.
+But beyond the intuitive perception of the average person as to the Concept's definition and nature, we believe it contains much more than it seems at a first and superficial glance.

 'Home' is where we feel protected and loved, and within it, our sense of peace increases - 'Home,' indeed, is where the heart is.

 The etymological origin of the phrase 'Home' is from the Latin word 'Hominem,' homō ("human being"), Something that shows the intuitive correlation between the classic physical house (four walls) and the loving human connection required in order for it to be considered as such.

 In a nutshell - 'HOME' equals a human connection.

 In our eyes, as an abstract idea, 'the Home Concept' is perfectly bound with one of human existence's most elementary yearning objects - the peace fulfilled by returning to the source.

 This article will review the examples that properly represent 'the Home Concept' on its extended nuances.

 And as you will see later, they are not narrowed into a four-walled space.

 So, if you ever wonder what the deep meaning of HOME is, you're in the right place.